Cloudxtreme/rocketchat-app/DESCRIPTION.md

+### Configuration

+This app will make the first user, logging in to the app, the administrator.
+The Cloudron admin property of users is not honored.

+### Overview

-#### From group messages and video calls all the way to helpdesk killer features.
+A complete team chat solution, from group messages and video calls all the way to helpdesk killer features.

 ### Features
 * **Video Conference**